ot4i/iib-app-connect-trigger-pattern/doc/whatwarehouse.md

 A detailed explanation of what the Warehouse sample is showing and how it was constructed.

 ## Introduction
-The Warehouse sample show how the integration between a backend on-premises system and another system can be done using App Connect with the help of IIB.
+The Warehouse sample shows how the integration between a backend on-premises system and another system can be done using App Connect with the help of IIB.

 Lets first take a look at the use case before diving into the detail.

 ## Setting the scene

 There is a retail company that has an online store.
-The inventory for the componay is managed by commercial software to keep track of stock levels of each item that is sold through the online storefront.
-The IT department uses IBM Integration Bus to keep the inventory system in sync with other systems such as procurement, order fulfillment and shipping.
+The inventory for the company is managed by commercial software to keep track of stock levels of each item that is sold through the online storefront.
+The IT department uses IBM Integration Bus to keep the inventory system in sync with other systems such as procurement, order fulfilment and shipping.

 Now the marketing department wants to organize some campaigns around a few popular items.
-Because the items are in short supply, inventory has been consistently low.
-The department wants to engage their customers who have visited the store and searched for these items, but found that they were out of stock.
+Because these items are in short supply, inventory has been consistently low and the department wants to engage their customers who have visited the store and searched for these items, but found that they were out of stock.

 So the idea is to send instant notifications to these customers as soon as the inventory application has updated the stock for the items.
 Because App Connect at the moment only supports a limited number of applications, the Warehouse sample will use Google Sheets as the target action in the place of IBM Silverpop.
 The goal is to get the newly stocked items to show up in a Google Spreadsheet as a new row.
 This simulates the API call to IBM Silverpop to notify customers of the stock level update.
 The flow of data through the system when a new stock item event occurs will be as follows: